 Included Remote vs Optional Remote with Mouse/Keyboard capabilities

-If you are looking for something little more advanced in a remote and don’t want to break out a full mouse and keyboard, Azulle does have an optional Lynk remote you can buy, that functions as a remote, wireless mouse and keyboard all in one.
-A lot like the remote you find with some of the higher end TV’s, it can act as a mouse when you wave it around and has a fully functional QWERTY keyboard on the back.
+If you are looking for something a little more advanced in a remote and don’t want to break out a full mouse and keyboard, Azulle does have an optional Lynk remote you can buy, that functions as a remote, wireless mouse, and keyboard all in one.
+A lot like the remote you find with some of the higher-end TVs, it can act as a mouse when you wave it around and has a fully functional QWERTY keyboard on the back.
 It typically runs around $29.99.

-Personally in our experience though, we find it easier to use a small wireless keyboard with built in trackpad.
+Personally in our experience though, we find it easier to use a small wireless keyboard with a built-in trackpad.
 It feels more natural when it comes to using a PC.

-This is a fantastic PC solution for those looking for something small and neat, and are not looking for a high-end gaming or video editing station.
-This handles everything from checking your email, to playing certain small to mid-sized games and even editing in applications like Photoshop.
-Perfect for watching Netflix and other streaming sources with, browsing the web, calling your friends using Skype (webcam required) and so much more.
-For how small the unit it, it provides a great PC experience for home, work or even events if using it on the back of a TV for presentations or signage.
+This is a fantastic PC solution for those looking for something small and neat, and are not looking for high-end gaming or video editing station.
+This handles everything from checking your email to playing certain small to mid-sized games and even editing in applications like Photoshop.
+Perfect for watching Netflix and other streaming sources, browsing the web, calling your friends using Skype (webcam required) and so much more.
+For how small the unit it, it provides a great PC experience for home, work, or even events if using it on the back of a TV for presentations or signage.
 For the price of just $199, it delivers the performance of a $400-$500 (modern) laptop.

 *Average price is based on the time this article was published